In this article

 - Shopping cart abandonment rate

-- Average number of visit before purchase
+- The average number of visits before purchase

 - Customer lifetime value